 Transit On-time Performance by Aaron Isaacs describes how Metro Transit used to try to measure on-time performance and how GPS has changed the landscape, “Before GPS, passengers had to go by the scheduled times and hope the bus would be on-time.
 During a snowstorm you knew the bus would probably be late and the wait might be long and frustrating, but what choice did you have?
 Having real time bus arrival available to everyone online has taken much of the uncertainty out of lateness.
 You can check on your bus, see when it will actually arrive and avoid standing around in bad weather wondering when or if it will show.”

 Changing Housing Politics Means Changes For Transit Planning from Alex Schieferdecker argues that Transit Oriented Development has it backwards and transit should serve existing development, “If one form of transit is already highly successful in an area, that’s a good sign that it is a strong candidate for even better transit, not a reason to make improvements elsewhere instead.
 Serving dense communities should be the goal of transit, and it wouldn’t matter if relative changes to land use were small, if the corridor was already dense to begin with.
 Transit is supposed to serve people, not land where hypothetically people might one day live.”

 Walks and bikes

-Go Bikepacking: Nicole Salica tells us about her My First Bikepacking Trip!
+Go Bikepacking: Pine Salica tells us about her My First Bikepacking Trip!
 Part 1 of 3 and Part 2 of 3 taking the North Star commuter train plus biking one way and planning to bike all the way back from Lake Maria to Minneapolis.
 Parts 1 and 2 set up the trip and get you to Lake Maria; stay tuned for the ride back.